Winter storm preparation

 If a hard freeze is expected, allow faucets to drip a little to avoid solid freezing.

 9. Winterize your vehicle

 - Make sure your antifreeze levels are good.

 - Make sure your battery and ignition system are in top condition.

 - Make sure your windshield wipers are working well.

 - Use snow tires with adequate tread.
 In extreme cases of icy and snowy terrain, add chains or snow tires with studs.

 - Check the level and weight of your oil.
 Heavier oils congeal more at low temperatures and don’t lubricate as well.

-10. Bring extra layers of clothing and warm blankets if travelling by bus or car
+10. Bring extra layers of clothing and warm blankets if traveling by bus or car

 If you get stranded you’ll have some protection from the cold.
 Pack an extra water bottle and some snacks, too.